jenkinsci/elastic-axis-plugin/README.md

 # Elastic Axis Plugin

-A Jenkins plugin that allows running a multi configuration job on all agents matching a label.
+A Jenkins plugin that will run a multi configuration job on all agents matching a label.

-This plugin is a power up for the multi configuration jobs allowing you to configure jobs to run on all slaves under a single label.
+This plugin enhances multi configuration jobs by allowing jobs to run on all agents matching a label.

 ## Description